Growth and Development, Newborn - Topic Overview

 Health Tools help you make wise health decisions or take action to improve your health.
-Decision Points focus on key medical care decisions that are important to many health problems.
-Umbilical hernia: Should my child have surgery? ...
+Actionsets are designed to help people take an active role in managing a health condition.
+Depression: Managing postpartum depression ...

 Growth and Development, Newborn - Routine Checkups

 WebMD describes newborn tests and screening, the birth examination and routine doctor visits your baby needs.
 Learn about types of newborn tests, like screening blood tests for inherited diseases, and immunizations doctors will give your newborn baby.

 Growth and Development, Newborn - Promoting Healthy Growth and Development

 For healthy growth and development, newborns need physical and emotional care.
 You enhance development and give your newborn a sense of security and being loved by: Feeding on demand.
 Respond to your baby's hunger cues, no matter how frequent.Encouraging emotional bonding.
 Your baby needs to be close to you and to anticipate that you will respond to his or her needs.Stimulating learning and ...

 Baby's Daily Needs: What to Expect - Topic Overview